On the Incommensurability Phenomenon: Summary and discussion

+When principal components analysis (PCA) is used for the dimension reduction of two random data sets that are highly-correlated with each other, there is a natural hope that that the projected (and normalized) data sets will be commensurate, in the sense that a Procrustes transformation of one to the other will render it close in distance (according to the strength of correlation in the original data).
+However, sometimes this Procrustean fitting-error is higher than what might be expected, which is the ``incommensurability phenomenon."
+This may occur when the projections are done separately for the two data sets and there is an insufficient gap between covariance eigenvalues as the more-principal principal components are taken and less-principal principal components are discarded, which can lead to nontrivial variance in the resulting PCA projectors.
+(Indeed, the Cautionary Tale of Two Scientists from Section \ref{caut}, with spherical covariance structure, creates a perfect storm.)

+Our main result is Theorem \ref{realmain}, which succinctly quantifies the asymptotic effects of (an adaption of) the Hausdorff distance between the PCA projections, in terms of the strength of the correlation between the original data sets, on the Procrustean fitting-error of the projected data.
+We then illustrate that highly-correlated data, even with a mild gap in covariance eigenvalues, can appreciably exhibit the incommensurability phenomenon; indeed, what we observe from the simulations is very closely aligned with the asymptotic relationship that we proved.

+Awareness of these results is important when decisions are made regarding dimension reduction for separate data sets assumed to represent similar phenomena.
+For example, in distributed settings it may be assumed that highly correlated large data sets can be merged {\it after} dimension reduction, thereby allowing for more computationally efficient data transfer.
+However, our results indicate that this approach can be disastrous, even when the assumption that the separate data sets are highly correlated is valid. \\ \\

 {\bf Acknowledgements:} The work of all authors was partially supported by National Security Science and Engineering Faculty Fellowship (NSSEFF), Johns Hopkins University Human Language Technology Center of Excellence (JHU HLT COE), and the XDATA program of the Defense Advanced Research Projects Agency (DARPA) administered through Air Force Research Laboratory contract FA8750-12-2-0303.
+The authors are grateful to the anonymous referees for particularly useful comments that greatly strengthened this paper.